aspnet/JitBench/README.md

 ## 1.3: Confirm you are using the right version of the .Net Core SDK

     F:\github\JitBench>dotnet --version
-    2.1.300-rc1-008673
+    2.1.300

-If you see a different version you may have installed a post-RC build or your app has a global.json targetting a different version of the SDK.
+If you see a different version you may have installed a more recent daily build or your app has a global.json targetting a different version of the SDK.
-You can explicitly direct dotnet to use the RC version of the SDK by creating global.json in the current directory with this text:
+You can explicitly direct dotnet to use the 2.1 RTM version of the SDK by creating global.json in the current directory with this text:

     {
         "sdk":
         {
-            "version": "2.1.300-rc1-008673"
+            "version": "2.1.300"
         }
     }